petergridge/openweathermaphistory/readme.md

 [![HACS Action](https://github.com/petergridge/openweathermaphistory/actions/workflows/hacs.yml/badge.svg)](https://github.com/petergridge/openweathermaphistory/actions/workflows/hacs.yml)

-# Thanks
-A big thanks to @tsbernar for the work put into this release.

 # Functionality
 A home assistant sensor that uses the OpenWeatherMap API to return:
 - Up to 30 days of history data (rain, snow, min temp, max temp)